SSWConsulting/SSW.Rules.Content/rules/only-use-unicode-datatypes-in-special-circumstances/rule.md

 ---
+seoDescription: "Use Unicode datatypes (nchar, nvarchar) only in special circumstances to avoid wasting space, especially for non-multilingual applications."
 type: rule
 archivedreason:
 title: Schema - Do you only use Unicode datatypes (nchar, nvarchar and ntext) in special circumstances?